jjl/elisp/README.md

 If you understand the warning, you can do this:

+    git submodule init
+    git submodule update
     echo '(load "~/code/elisp/elisp.el")' > ~/.emacs

+This assumes:
-This assumes you've checked out this repository as 'elisp' into ~/code
+* You've checked out this repo as ~/code/elisp
+* You're sat in that directory at the terminal

 Do not merely symlink ~/.emacs to the elisp.el file.
 It won't work properly